AGEDB-INC/maria-server/sql/Readme.md

 In some cases, there can be differences between MariaDB and MySQL when dealing with hexadecimal literals.
 For example, the expression "x'0a'+0" returns 0 in MariaDB and 10 in MySQL.
 This is because MariaDB treats hexadecimal literals in a string context, while MySQL treats them as numbers.
 Overall, hexadecimal literals are a useful notation for representing values in a compact and readable way, but it's important to be aware of their behavior in different contexts and between different database systems.

+## Identifier Qualifiers

+In SQL, identifiers are used to reference data structures such as databases, tables, or columns.
+Qualifiers are used to specify the context within which the final identifier is interpreted.
+Let's take a closer look at how identifier qualifiers work in SQL.
+* Qualifiers for Databases When referencing a database, only the database identifier needs to be specified.
+For example, "db_name" is a valid qualifier for a database.
+If no database is specified, the current database is assumed.
+However, if there is no default database and no database is specified, an error is issued.

+* Qualifiers for Objects within Databases For objects such as tables, views, functions, etc. that are contained within a database, the database identifier can be specified.
+If no database is specified, the current database is assumed.
+It's important to note that the database identifier is optional for objects within the current database.

+* Qualifiers for Column Names For column names, the table and the database are generally obvious from the context of the statement.
+However, it is possible to specify the table identifier or the database identifier plus the table identifier.
+For example, "db_name.tbl_name.col_name" is a fully-qualified identifier that specifies the database, table, and column names.

+* Quoting and Spacing All identifiers can be quoted individually using backticks (`) or other quote characters, if needed.
+Extra spacing, including new lines and tabs, is allowed between identifiers and qualifiers for readability.

+* Dot (.) as Separator If a qualifier is composed of more than one identifier, a dot (.) must be used as a separator.
+For example, "db_name.tbl_name" uses a dot as a separator between the database and table identifiers.
+It's important to use the dot as a separator for correct interpretation of qualifiers.

+* Dot (.) for Default Database In some cases, a table identifier may be prefixed with a dot (.) for ODBC compliance, but this has no practical effect on MariaDB.
+It is equivalent to just specifying the table name without the dot.
+For example, "tbl_name" is equivalent to ".tbl_name" or ".tbl_name".

+Understanding how identifier qualifiers work in SQL is crucial for correctly referencing databases, tables, and columns in SQL statements.
+By using the appropriate qualifiers and following the correct syntax, you can ensure accurate interpretation of identifiers in your SQL queries.